rstatsinger/contrast-go-test-bench-docker/README.md

 # How to Run

-1. git clone this rep
+1. git clone this repo
 2. Drop your contrast_security.yaml file into the project root directory
 3. Edit the yaml file to set logging to stdout, or set the logging paths to /tmp
 4. ./demo.sh reset